Explore Leeds Services

 Our mobile, multidisciplinary team—made up of nurses, paramedics, and support workers—offers a range of clinical and wellbeing support including wound care, screenings, mental health interventions, and help with medication.
 By working closely with local drop-ins and partner agencies, the team ensures that individuals receive timely and compassionate care wherever they are.
 This flexible, street-based approach builds trust and makes healthcare more accessible to those who need it most.

-The HIIT service provides intermediate care to individuals with complex medical and social needs who would otherwise struggle to recover in traditional environments.
-Delivered in collaboration with partners across the city, HIIT offers a safe, supportive setting for people discharged from hospital or at risk of admission.
+The HHIB service provides intermediate care to individuals with complex medical and social needs who would otherwise struggle to recover in traditional environments.
+Delivered in collaboration with partners across the city, HHIB offers a safe, supportive setting for people discharged from the hospital or at risk of admission.

 Our Migrant Health Teams provide responsive health and wellbeing services for vulnerable migrants housed in temporary accommodations across Yorkshire.
 Services include initial health screenings, mental health assessments, facilitation of access to primary care, and education on navigating the NHS.
 The teams collaborate with third-sector partners to ensure comprehensive support for migrants.